Corporate Governance

 Therapeutics Division

-• Avacta Therapeutics Division’s strategy is to build an in-house pipeline of first-in-class and best-in-class targeted cancer therapies and immunotherapies, and to accelerate the development of its platform technologies by working with partners.
+• Avacta Therapeutics’ strategy is to build an in-house pipeline of first-in-class and best-in-class targeted cancer therapies and immunotherapies, and to accelerate the development of its platform technologies by working with partners.

 Diagnostics Division

-The Board believes that following the significant fundraise during 2022 and its strong balance sheet, it has the right strategy in place to be able to deliver major value inflection points driven primarily by its well-funded therapeutic programmes, and also from the M&A-led development of its Diagnostic Division in the medium term to drive significant future shareholder value.
+The Board believes that given its balance sheet at the end of 2023 and following the fundraise at the beginning of 2024, it has the right strategy in place to be able to deliver significant value inflection points driven primarily by its well-funded therapeutic programmes, and also from growing its Diagnostic Division into an attractive profitable business the short term will together drive significant future shareholder value.

 Board structure, skills and compliance